HarshithaJ28/MineMind/UsageGuide.md

 - Background jobs: `backend/job_queue.py` and `backend/worker.py` manage filesystem-enqueued jobs and logs.
 - SHAP helper: `backend/shap_explain.py` — produces `models/shap_values.npy` and `models/shap_summary.json`.
 - Active learning: `backend/active_learning.py` — query and retrain utilities.

----

-If you'd like, I can:
-- Move the Save/Compare controls into the left Controls card (so users don't need to open the sidebar).
-- Add a "Clear start/end" button to reset selection.
-- Convert map rendering to `components.html` to remove overlay issues permanently.

-Tell me which of the above you'd like and I'll apply the change.